I’m one of those people who has always been anxious about my health.

 That was until I heard about something called an AMH test.

 AMH stands for Anti-Mullerian Hormone, and via a blood test, it’s possible to measure the levels of this hormone in a woman’s blood stream.
 The hormone is produced by Granulosa cells, which surround every egg in a woman’s ovary.
 Your AMH level, therefore, corresponds to how many eggs you have left.
+Obviously, eggs decline in numbers with age, and a doctor will compare your AMH level with the expected range for your age.

-It doesn’t matter if you’re on the pill or any other type of contraception – you can still have the blood test.
+Luckily, it doesn’t matter if you’re on the pill or any other type of contraception – you can still have the blood test.
 Unfortunately, it isn’t covered by medicare, so it costs $98.